S-a-a-h/multinational-retail-data-centralisation200/README.md

 ### Project Description
 ---
-This project extracts data from various sources (SQL database, url links, via api-keys and s3 buckets) in differing formats (.pdf, .json, .csv)
-The extracted datas are compiled into individual pandas dataframes for processing and cleaning Finally, the cleaned pandas dataframes are uploaded to designated tables in a PostgreSQL database called sales_data All data will be connected via the orders_table in the sales_data database
+This project extracts data from various sources (SQL database, url links, via api-keys and s3 buckets) in differing formats (.pdf, .json, .csv).
+The extracted datas are compiled into individual pandas dataframes for processing and cleaning.
+Finally, the cleaned pandas dataframes are uploaded to designated tables in a PostgreSQL database called sales_data.
+All data is connected via the orders_table in sales_data.